mohammad-a-hossain/next.js-practice-advance/README.md

 - its retur an object it return also props key which is an object
 - it runs only on request time

-# server side rendering with dynamic parameter
+- server side rendering with dynamic parameter
+- use getStaticProps() and getServerSideProps()

+# fetching data for client side

+- using useStete and useEffect variable
+- using dbjson making a dashboard json data and call it

+***SWR** (stale-while-revalidate)
+- its react hook for data fetching
+- stale-while-revalidate
+- need install swr package -- run yarn add swr
+- use swr hook to change the data
+- it is good for super fast data fetching